-Our school aims to ensure that all personal data collected about staff, pupils, parents, governors, visitors and other individuals is collected, stored and processed in accordance with the General Data Protection Regulation (EU) 2016/679 (GDPR) and the Data Protection Act 2018 (DPA 2018).
+Our school aims to ensure that all personal data collected about staff, pupils, parents, trustees, visitors and other individuals is collected, stored and processed in accordance with UK data protection law.

 This policy applies to all personal data, regardless of whether it is in paper or electronic format.
-All staff involved with the collection, use, storage, and sharing of personal data are aware of their duties and responsibilities under this policy and associated policies.

-Legislation and guidance
+2. Legislation and guidance